vanderhaka/tally-calorie-tracker-upwork/debug.md

 2. Remove the animation CSS from globals.css and the Tailwind configuration
 3. Remove this documentation section from debug.md

+## Removed Weight Log and Always-Visible Navigation Bar

+The weight log has been removed from the Charts view, and the navigation bar is now consistently visible across all views of the app.

+### Implementation Details

+1. Removed the entire weight log section from the `ChartsScreen` component
+2. Removed the conditional rendering of the Navigation component in `App.tsx` to always show the navigation bar

+### How to Use

+1. The Charts view will no longer display the weight log
+2. The navigation bar will be visible at the bottom of the screen on all views

+### Removal Instructions

+To remove this feature before final release:

+1. Remove the code that removed the weight log from the `ChartsScreen` component
+2. Re-add the conditional rendering of the Navigation component in `App.tsx` to only show the navigation bar on certain views

 ## Other Debug Features

 Add any other debug features here as they are implemented.